-Israeli forces raid Jenin, surround hospitals in occupied West Bank
+Israeli forces raid Jenin, surround Ibn Sina hospital in occupied West Bank

 Photos: The aftermath of Israeli army’s raid in Jenin

-The five that died were killed by a drone strike on the Jenin refugee camp.
+A drone strike on the Jenin refugee camp killed at least three people, the Palestinian ambulance service said, but the Israeli army said five were killed.
 Air strikes have become more regular in the West Bank as the war in Gaza rages.

 Emergency services were prevented by Israeli forces from reaching the injured, potentially placing lives at risk, the official Palestinian news agency Wafa reported.